isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The standard-library classes derived from `exception` should be used only as base classes or for exceptions that require only "generic" handling.
-Like built-in types, their use could clash with other people's use of them.
+The standard-library classes derived from `exception` should be used only as base classes or for exceptions that require only “generic” handling.
+Like built-in types, their use could clash with other people’s use of them.

-##### Example, don't
+##### Example, don’t

     void my_code()   // Don't
     {